How to Write Irresistable Meta Descriptions for SEO

 You can use different meta description length checker tools to keep your snippets within the limits.

-And if you’re using WordPress, then the All in One SEO plugin can help you a lot with your meta descriptions.
+If you’re using WordPress, the All in One SEO plugin can help you manage and write optimized meta descriptions.

-With All in One SEO, you can type your meta description manually or use the tags with different variables.
+With All in One SEO, you can type your meta description manually or simply click the tags for different variables.
 As you enter your description, keep an eye on the character count at the bottom.
 If it turns red, you’ve gone over the maximum recommended characters.
-You can also see a preview of how it will look at search results.
+You can also see a preview of how it will look in search results.

 add meta description with all in one seo

 But are meta descriptions really important for your website?
-What are their purpose?
+What is their purpose?

 The main purpose of a meta description is to get people to click on your link and visit your webpage.

-While meta descriptions used to be used by Google as a ranking factor, they are no longer a ranking factor for Google.
-For this reason, many people don’t enter a meta description for their pages.
+While meta descriptions used to be used by Google as a direct ranking factor, they are no longer considered one.
+For this reason, many people don’t bother entering meta descriptions for their pages.

-Yes, Google does rewrite your meta descriptions a lot of the time (possibly over 70% of the time).
+Yes, Google often rewrites meta descriptions based on a page’s content and the user’s search query.
+If Google deems the provided meta description irrelevant or insufficient, it may generate a new one from the page’s text to better match the user’s search intent.
 It does that to try to show searchers the exact content on your page that matches their query.

 Now. let’s take a look at how you can create SEO-friendly descriptions for your website.

-To come up with meta descriptions that instantly capture your user’s attention, you can give these best practices a try.
+To come up with meta descriptions that instantly capture your user’s attention, follow these proven best practices:

 1. Keep Your Descriptions Simple and Conversational

-When it comes to writing meta descriptions, remember that you’re creating them for people and not for search engines.
-So, try to keep them conversational and use natural language so anyone can easily understand them and want to click on your link.
+When writing meta descriptions, remember that you’re creating them for people, not search engines.
+Keep them conversational and use natural language so anyone can easily understand them and want to click on your link.

 Consider this meta description example by OptinMonster.
 It asks a question at the start to keep it conversational and provides a simple explanation of what you can expect if you click on the link.